November 21, 2025 (4mo ago) — last updated March 4, 2026 (28d ago)

 A programmer reviewing code on a monitor with lines of code overlayed, symbolizing the concept of clean code.

-Unlock the ideas from Robert C. Martin’s influential book and learn practical techniques to write readable, maintainable software that lasts.
+Unlock the core ideas from Robert C. Martin’s influential book and learn practical techniques to write readable, maintainable software that lasts.

 Introduction

-Why Clean Code Still Matters for Developers
+Why Clean Code Still Matters

-The True Cost of Bad Code
+The Cost of Poor Code

-Decoding the Core Principles of Clean Code
+Core Clean Code Principles

 A close-up shot of a developer's hands typing on a keyboard, with clean, well-structured code visible on the screen.

-Bad comment: // Check if the user is eligible
+// Check if the user is eligible

-Self-documenting code: if (isUserEligible())
+Self-documenting code:

 Formatting and Data Structures

-Principle (Chapter)Problem It SolvesPractical Benefit
+PrincipleProblem It SolvesPractical Benefit

-Applying Clean Code in Modern JavaScript
+Applying Clean Code to Modern JavaScript and TypeScript

 An image showing a modern developer's setup with JavaScript and TypeScript code on the screen, reflecting the application of clean code principles.

-From Java Classes to React Components
+From Classes to Components and Hooks

 1. Move data fetching into a custom hook like useUserData.

-This approach yields cleaner, more testable code and makes reuse straightforward.
+This yields cleaner, more testable code and makes reuse straightforward.
 See our Refactoring guide for patterns and checklists.

-TypeScript as a Clean Code Watchdog
+TypeScript as a Guardrail

-Pairing Clean Code principles with TypeScript helps teams build safer, easier-to-refactor systems.
+Pairing Clean Code with TypeScript helps teams build safer, easier-to-refactor systems.
 See related advice in our TypeScript best practices.

 A complex network of lines and nodes untangling into a clean, straight path, symbolizing code refactoring.

-Identifying the First Targets
+Find the First Targets

-Common Code SmellExampleRecommended Refactoring Technique
+Code SmellExampleRecommended Refactor

-Large ClassA class that mixes API calls, state, and business logic.Extract Class to separate concerns.
+Large ClassAPI calls, state, and business logic mixedExtract Class to separate concerns

-Feature EnvyA method that manipulates another class’s data.Move Method to the class with the data.
+Feature EnvyMethod manipulating another class’s dataMove Method to the data-owning class

-Fostering a Team Culture of Quality
+Building a Team Culture of Quality

-Clean Code in the Age of AI Assistants
+Clean Code and AI Coding Assistants

 AI can help by:

-• Generating boilerplate so developers focus on design.
+• Generating boilerplate so developers focus on design

-• Suggesting refactors into smaller functions as a starting point.
+• Suggesting refactors into smaller functions as a starting point

-• Drafting unit tests to increase coverage quickly.
+• Drafting unit tests to increase coverage quickly

-However, blindly accepting AI output can introduce magic numbers, vague names, or duplicated logic.
+However, accepting AI output blindly can introduce vague names, magic numbers, or duplicated logic.
 Use Clean Code as a quality filter: check names, single responsibility, testability, and readability before merging AI-generated code.

 Frequently Asked Questions